cpsughrue/gsoc_proposal/README.md

 THOUGHT: I am not sure if cache should be RAM or disk.
 RAM would obviously be faster but disk could hold more modules.
 I think a combination of the two is probably the right answer but that implementaition may be out of scope for GSoC.

+---
+## Timeline

+Review of official timeline
+- March 20 to April 4: GSoC application period
+- May 4: Accepted projects announced
+- May 29 to August 28 (13 weeks): Work!

+Project Timeline & Milestones

+- Phase 1: May 29 - June 11 (2 weeks)
+    1. Add `--build-daemon` flag to clang so that it is recognized as a valid flag
+	2. Make sure clang driver properly handles `--build-deamon` flag
+- Phase 2: June 12 - July 2 (3 weeks)
+	1. Create skeleton build daemon that can be initialized with --build-daemon and shut down at end of building or when a fatal eror occurs
+	2. Implimint ability for clang instances to register and unregister with the deamon.
+Daemon should maintain a running list of clang invocations building.
+- Phase 3: July 3 - August 28 (8 weeks)
+    1. implement ability for daemon to scan dependencies of registered clang instances using clang-scan-deps.
+Results will be saved to a log file on a per invocation basis but then forgotten.
+This is to make sure that scanning can be done correctly
+	2. Implement ability for daemon to merge results from each dependency scan.
+And maintain dependency graph for lifetime of the build
+	3. Implement scheduling strategy.
+No modules will actually be built but rather simulated.
+Log file will output current version of dependency graph and associated build schedule
+	4. Implement ability for daemon to spawn clang invocations to build modules.
+For the sake of simplicity at this point all built modules will be stored on disk for the lifetime of the build
+	5. Implement cache management strategy

+---
+## Future Work

+I am excited about the project and will not be able to accomplish everything I would like to in the alloted time period.
+I have listed a few enhancements I look foward to tackling after GSoC.

+- Implement support for other operating systems (i.e. windows)
+- Implement support for serial and distributed builds
+- Add flags to customize deamon behavior
+    - Time before termination
+	- Cache size
+- General Profiling
+- Schedule and cache optimization